solidoc/slate-ot/README.md

-Operation Transformation for slate 0.5x.
+Operation Transformations for slate 0.5x.